alakh8653/pragya/online_learning_platform/README.md

 This directory contains an example implementation for an online learning platform.
 It demonstrates a basic FastAPI backend, a minimal React frontend, and infrastructure configuration using Docker, Kubernetes, and Terraform.
+The backend stores data in memory for demonstration and exposes endpoints for users, authentication, courses, assignments, and analytics.

 - **backend/** – API source code and tests
 - **frontend/** – React application